-(This painting of Swanston village SOLD for in September 2002,
+(This painting of Culloden Moor SOLD in September 2002,

-but you could commission a similar version of Swanston village.)
+but you could commission a similar version of Culloden Moor.)

 Please note that all Paintings of Scotland (and Paintings of England, too) on this site are the original artwork of U.S. artist, D. Bruce Bennett.
 United States customers pay no U.K. exchange rate, no customs duty tax, and no international mailing costs.
 All we have to add to the very reasonable price of our Scottish Art is plain old U.S. postage (and state tax for Colorado residents).

-(back to top of Swanston Village Scottish Art page)
+(back to top of Echoes of Culloden Moor Scottish Art page)